DylnH/Engineering_4_Notebook/README.md

 <img src="https://github.com/DylnH/Engineering_4_Notebook/blob/main/GPINS.png?raw=true" height="350px">

-* I didn't have to change the wiring. you can use the same wiring you used for GPIO Pins - I2C
+* I didn't have to change the wiring. you can use the same wiring you used for GPIO Pins - I2C.
+* made the sme typo, change the code to reflect the wiring diagram.

 #### Links